Commercial Sign Permit

 The Sign Permit application process is two-fold.
 The first component is review and approval by the Zoning Department for the land use as regulated by the Zoning Code.
 The second component is review and approval by PLI for life safety as regulated by the current Building Codes.

 The property owner, or authorized agent, will need to first apply to the Zoning Department.
-As of January 1, 2018, the sign application and all supporting documents must be submitted by email to firstname.lastname@example.org.
+As of January 1, 2018, the sign application and all supporting documents must be submitted by email to email@example.com.
 No sign application will be accepted over the Zoning Counter after that date.
-Please see this link for what is required in the sign application.
+Follow this link for Zoning's sign applicaition form.
 After the work is approved by the Zoning Department, the applicant will proceed to PLI's Engineering Counter, located on the 3rd floor of 200 Ross St.

 For the PLI review, the following will be required: